PortableApps/Launcher/Other/Source/Manual/advanced/custom.rst

 Launcher by writing a custom segment.

-To write a custom segment for your application, use the `PortableApps.comLauncherCustom.nsh`_ file mentioned above.
+To write a custom segment for your application, use the `Custom.nsh`_ file mentioned above.
 You can look at :ref:`other segments <advanced-segments>` for guidance on how to write a segment.
 This is the general structure for a segment: